-Various sediment samples collected in the MUSA-Project were used to study the flocculation process and corresponding parameters (floc size, settling velocity and floc density) in a laboratory setup of the LABSFLOC-2-instrument (garage laboratory of Prof. A. Manning) in Plymouth, UK.
+Various sediment samples collected in the MUSA-Project were used to study the flocculation process and corresponding parameters (floc size, settling velocity and floc density) in a laboratory setup of the LABSFLOC2-instrument in Plymouth, UK.

 The sediment samples of MUSA were used to make uniform suspension (concentrations in the range of 100 to 5000 mg/l) in saline water (salinity of 35 ppt).
 A reasonable amount from the original sediment sample was taken to make a 'stock slurry'.
 The stock slurry was stirred and a subsample was taken to determine the base suspended sediment concentration (SSC) of this stock.
 A smaller amount from the stock SSC was transferred to a jar and diluted to get concentrations in the range of 150 to 5000 mg/l.
 The suspension in the jar was stirred by an accurately controlled magnetic stirrer to enhance flocculation processes (mid-shear turbulence range).